Cart

 DJI L1 vs L2 - Colourisation

-The Zenmuse L1 provides reasonable colourisation, however the L2, with better precision is far superior when it comes to colourisation of the point cloud.
+The Sphere Drones team found that the L2 has higher precision and is far superior to the L1 when it comes to the colourisation of the point cloud.
 The smoothness and clarity of the data, including rendering of the surface of the pond, is well defined and an improvement over the L1.

 Error data